isomerpages/govtech-stp/_atp-new-zealand/00c-atp-faq.md

 Please ensure that you keep your mobile device's Bluetooth function turned on so that the TraceTogether app remains activated throughout your stay in Singapore.

-#### 28. What happens if visitors do not have mobile devices to download the TraceTogether app?
+#### 29. What happens if visitors do not have mobile devices to download the TraceTogether app?

 All visitors must have a mobile device to download the TraceTogether app.
-They are responsible for ensuring that their mobile devices are compatible with the TraceTogether app, and may be refused boarding and entry into Singapore if they are unable to download the TraceTogether app on their mobile devices.
+They are responsible for ensuring that their mobile devices are compatible with the TraceTogether app.
+The TraceTogether App can be downloaded from the [iOS Play Store](https://apps.apple.com/sg/app/tracetogether/id1498276074) and [Google Play Store](https://play.google.com/store/apps/details?id=sg.gov.tech.bluetrace).

+Visitors, with mobile devices that are unable to download the TraceTogether app, can rent a compatible mobile device from the Changi Recommends website [here](https://www.changirecommends.com/reservation_form.aspx) prior to departing for Singapore.
+They must have an electronic or physical copy of the booking confirmation from Changi Recommends to present to the airline staff during check-in at the departure airport.
+Visitors who are unable to present a booking confirmation may be refused boarding by the airline.

+Visitors can pay for and collect their rental mobile device at the Changi Recommends booth in Changi Airport prior to clearing arrival immigration.
+Upon collection, they must download the TraceTogether app and immediately register their profile on the app with their Singapore mobile number and the same passport number submitted for their ATP application.
+At immigration clearance, visitors are to present their mobile device with the TraceTogether app already downloaded and registered.
+Those who are unable to do so may be denied entry into Singapore by ICA.

+Visitors, who have rented a mobile device from Changi Recommends, must carry it with them at all times during their stay in Singapore until it is returned to Changi Recommends.
+If you change to another mobile device during your stay in Singapore, you must download and activate the TraceTogether app on that device.
+You must also retain the app on that device for the rest of your stay and for 14 consecutive days after departing Singapore.
 Children aged 12 or younger in that calendar year and travelling with parent/guardian are exempted from this requirement.
 Visitors with a certified disability or special need are also exempted.

+#### 30. What happens if visitors are unable to receive an SMS One-Time Password (OTP) to register their profile on the TraceTogether app?

+Visitors who can download the TraceTogether app but are unable to obtain an SMS OTP to register their profile on the app due to network restrictions, can book a Singapore SIM card from the Changi Recommends website [here](https://www.changirecommends.com/reservation_form.aspx) prior to departing for Singapore.
+They must have an electronic or physical copy of the booking confirmation from Changi Recommends to present to the airline staff during check-in at the departure airport.
+Visitors who are unable to present a booking confirmation may be refused boarding by the airline.

+Visitors can pay for and collect their Singapore SIM card at the Changi Recommends booth in Changi Airport prior to clearing arrival immigration.
+Upon collection, visitors are to activate their Singapore SIM card and immediately register their profile on the TraceTogether app with their Singapore mobile number and the same passport number submitted for their ATP application.
+At immigration clearance, visitors are to present their mobile device with the TraceTogether app already downloaded and registered.
+Those who are unable to do so may be denied entry into Singapore by ICA.

+Children aged 12 or younger in that calendar year and travelling with parent/guardian are exempted from the TraceTogether app requirement.
+Visitors with a certified disability or special need are also exempted.

-#### 29. Can visitors switch off their mobile devices while in Singapore?
+#### 31. Can visitors switch off their mobile devices while in Singapore?

-No, visitors must keep mobile devices and the Bluetooth function switched on at all times while in Singapore.
+No, visitors must keep their mobile devices and the Bluetooth function switched on at all times while in Singapore.

-#### 30. Can visitors uninstall the TraceTogether app upon departing from Singapore?
+#### 32. Can visitors uninstall the TraceTogether app upon departing from Singapore?

 Visitors must retain the TraceTogether app with the data on their mobile devices for 14 consecutive days after departing from Singapore.
 This is to facilitate contact tracing if visitors are tested positive for COVID-19.

 ### **Departing from Singapore**

-#### 31. I require a pre-departure COVID-19 PCR test result certificate to meet the entry requirements of my next onward destination after my stay in Singapore.
+#### 33. I require a pre-departure COVID-19 PCR test result certificate to meet the entry requirements of my next onward destination after my stay in Singapore.
 How can I take a pre-departure COVID-19 PCR test in Singapore?

-The pre-departure COVID-19 PCR test may only be administered at selected clinics and testing centres as listed [here](/pdf/clinic_listing_05112020.pdf).
+The pre-departure COVID-19 PCR test may only be administered at selected clinics and testing centres as listed [here](https://www.moh.gov.sg/licensing-and-regulation/regulations-guidelines-and-circulars/details/list-of-covid-19-swab-providers).

-You will need your ATP approval letter and a confirmed flight ticket for your next onward destination to be eligible to take a pre-departure COVID-19 PCR test in Singapore.
-There is no need to seek separate approval to take the test.

 Please contact any of the listed clinics or testing centres and make an appointment as early as possible.
-If you do not make a prior appointment, there is no guarantee that there will be a time slot for you; and you may not get your results in time for your departure flight.
+If you do not make a prior appointment, there is no guarantee that there will be a time slot for you; and you may not get your results in time for your departure flight.You are responsible for checking that your testing window is in line with your destination country/region’s requirement.

 You are required to bear the cost of your pre-departure COVID-19 PCR test.
 Please check with your clinic or testing centre for the cost of the test.
 You are also responsible for:
 - Ensuring the date and time of your test meet the entry requirements of your next onward destination; and
 - Confirming with the clinic and testing centre that your test results can be obtained in time for your departure flight.

-#### 32. How can I make an appointment for my pre-departure COVID-19 PCR test in Singapore and how far in advance should I do so?
+#### 34. How can I make an appointment for my pre-departure COVID-19 PCR test in Singapore and how far in advance should I do so?

 You are advised to make an appointment with the listed clinic or testing centre of your choice as early as possible.
 You must also ensure that the booked time slot for your test meets the entry requirement of your next onward destination and is no later than 48 hours before your departure flight.
-If the test is taken at the clinic or testing centre less than 38-40 hours before your departure flight, you may not receive your results in time for your flight.
+If the test is taken at the clinic or testing centre less than 38 hours before your departure flight, you may not receive your results in time for your flight.

 Please have the following information on hand when you are making an appointment with the clinic or testing centre:
--	Reference number of ATP approval letter;
 - Passport number;
 - Confirmed departure flight date and time;
 - Your available time slots to take the pre-departure COVID-19 PCR test;